r33zA/r33zAs-pihole-whitelist/README.md

 **NOTE!** The original script is created by Anudeep - https://github.com/anudeepND/whitelist

-**NOTE!** This list is useless to use for most people as this is purely learning ground for me and only specifically needed domains needed for my Pi-hole - https://pi-hole.net
+**NOTE!** This list is useless to use for most people as this is purely learning a ground for me; also only specifically needed domains usd for my Pi-hole - https://pi-hole.net

 * Installation and Usage